em-ilia/spotify-cli/README.md

 you'll get a URL like `https://open.spotify.com/playlist/cool-funky-letters-and-numbers`.
 The last part is the playlist URI, which you'll want to copy.
 If you already have a playlist you want to paste into this new one, get its URI too.
-Then if we run `./spotify-cli copy SOURCE-URI into DEST-URI` we'll populate our new playlist.
+Then if we run `./spotify-cli playlist copy SOURCE-URI into DEST-URI` we'll populate our new playlist.

 <img src="https://github.com/em-ilia/spotify-cli/assets/23224059/3facb601-61c1-439b-a40a-74c784a210e0" width=60%>

 That's great, but isn't it disgusting how we have songs from *rep* mixed in with songs from *Lover*?
 Even worse, we have End Game after Delicate, even though End Game appears first on the album.
-To fix this, we run `./spotify-cli sort SOURCE-URI album-release track-number`.
+To fix this, we run `./spotify-cli playlist sort SOURCE-URI album-release track-number`.

 <img src="https://github.com/em-ilia/spotify-cli/assets/23224059/b0ab6f03-cdff-4300-bcf3-b502c61743b2" width=60%>

 Now everything is as it should be.
 The songs from *reputation* appear first because chronologically, it was the first album to be released (Taylor's Versions count as being later 😮‍💨 and I don't like self-titled).

-Alternatively, if you run `./spotify-cli sort SOURCE-URI track-number album-release` you'll get a playlist sorted first by track number, then by album release.
+Alternatively, if you run `./spotify-cli playlist sort SOURCE-URI track-number album-release` you'll get a playlist sorted first by track number, then by album release.
 Personally, I hate this.
 It makes me uncomfortable.
 I find it unseemly.